United States v. Elizabeth A. Holmes, et al.: Verdict

-On January 3, 2022, Holmes was found guilty on four counts of defrauding investors three counts of wire fraud, and one of conspiracy to commit wire fraud.
-She was found not guilty on four counts of defrauding patients three counts of wire fraud and one of conspiracy to commit wire fraud.
-The jury returned a "no verdict" on three counts of wire fraud against investors the judge declared a mistrial on those counts because the jury failed to agree unanimously on a verdict and the government at its discretion declined to have a retrial.
-It contrasted with the verdict against Balwani who was found guilty on all counts.
+On January 3, 2022, Holmes was found guilty on four counts of defrauding investors: three counts of wire fraud, and one of conspiracy to commit wire fraud.
+She was found not guilty on four counts of defrauding patients.
+The jury returned a "no verdict" on three counts of wire fraud against investor; the judge declared a mistrial on those counts because the jury failed to agree unanimously on a verdict and the government at its discretion declined to have a retrial.
+It contrasted with the verdict against Balwani, who was found guilty on all counts.

 After her conviction, Holmes and her partner allegedly attempted to flee, according to prosecutors, when they bought one-way plane tickets to Mexico.
 Holmes's legal team said they bought the tickets with the hope the outcome of the case would have been different, and that she canceled her ticket after losing the case; her partner went on to Mexico without her.